wtjiang98/PSGAN/README.md

 ## Train
 1. Download training data from [here](https://1drv.ms/u/s!AgqNJZCiLRDCgaZD5Qa9x4-IX32CHg?e=01uw7C),
 and move it to sub directory named with "data".
+(For BaiduYun users, you can download the data [here](https://pan.baidu.com/s/1ZF-DN9PvbBteOSfQodWnyw).
+Password: rtdd)

 Your data directory should be looked like: